Frequently Asked Questions

 Campers go to the swimming pool 1 hour per week.
 All counselors must be in the pool at the same time and there are two lifeguards on site to supervise the children.

-ALL children under the age of 7 must wear a life jacket.
-Without exception, no matter how strong they are at swimming.
+All children under the age of 7 must wear a life jacket at all times, without exception, regardless of their swimming ability.

-ALL children aged 7 and over must pass a swim level assessment determined by lifeguards in order to swim without a life jacket.
+All children aged 7 and older must successfully complete a swimming assessment conducted by the lifeguards in order to swim without a life jacket.

-FLOATS (on the arms only) ARE NOT ACCEPTED.
-You can bring a life jacket from home.
-There are life jackets available at the pool.
+Arm floaties are not permitted.
+You may bring a life jacket from home.
+Life jackets are also available at the pool.

 We go to the swimming pool in cases where there is a little rain.
 However, pool time is canceled during storms, heavy rain or extreme weather conditions.